warrenmwang/coop_casa/README.md

 # Coop.casa

-### Comment
+### Overview

 Just a project to learn about building full stack web applications around a theme that I own no creative rights to.
 I feel legally obligated to mention that this project is currently not a legal entity nor a real company.
 This does not indicate anything about whether Coop will exist in the future.
+The live demo of the site can be found [here](https://coop.casa/), and I make no guarantees about whether or not this service will be maintained indefinitely since it currently provides no real world value other than to convey an idea of what could exist.

+If you are a hacker type and see a vuln in my code and have too much free time to dive into this codebase, please submit an issue and I will fix it.
+Or better yet, submit a PR!

 ### Technical Details